grantj-re3/BadLieGolf/pov/My_BunkerGreenside.md

 - **Do not allow the hips to move down as the club head moves down.**
   Instead, rotate the hips while keeping them level during the backswing and downswing. <sup>[1]</sup>
-- Hit/splash a parcel of sand forward several metres (i.e. along the swing line)
+- Hit/splash/throw a shallow rectangle-shaped divot of sand several metres towards or onto the green
 - I try to keep my legs and head very quiet/still during the backswing and downswing
 - Finish facing the target